priyanshutushar/Human-Emotion-Detection-System-Using-Automatic-Speech-Recognition-System/README.md

 # Human-Emotion-Detection-System-Using-Automatic-Speech-Recognition-System

-It is a GUI based application in which speech input is given and from that text is extracted.
-After extracting text, it detects the emotion of the text.
+It is a GUI-based application in which speech input is given and it is converted into text.
+And it detects the emotion of the converted text.

 This is our welcome screen